-sample spans the period 2001-2010: we have an unbalanced annual panel of firms in 76 emerging economies and 23 industrialized countries.
+We combine several data sources.
+Our main data source is Orbis (Bureau Van Dijk) provides information for listed and unlisted firms on sales, materials, capital stock (measured as total fixed assets), cash flow (all measured in domestic currency), employees, and R&D participation.
+Our sample spans the period 2001-2010: we have an unbalanced annual panel of firms in 76 emerging economies and 23 industrialized countries.
 Data coverage varies a lot across countries and the sample is not necessarily representative in all countries (see Table A-1, Panel A).
 We focus on manufacturing firms (US-SIC codes 200-399).
-The sample is selected according to availability of the data necessary to construct TFP (gross output, materials, capital stock and employees) and includes around 1,333,000 observations corresponding to around 495,000 firms (see Table A-1, Panel B for descriptive statistics).

-The analysis exploits several additional firm-level data sources.
-Worldbase (Dun and Bradstreet) provides plant-level information of production activities, export and import status and plant ownership for the same set of countries as Orbis.15 We use an algorithm to match firms in the two data sets based on company names.
+The sample is selected according to the availability of the data necessary to construct TFP (gross output, materials, capital stock and employees) and includes around 1,333,000 observations corresponding to around 495,000 firms (see Table A-1, Panel B for descriptive statistics).
+Worldbase (Dun and Bradstreet) provides plant-level information of production activities, export and import status and plant ownership for the same set of countries as Orbis.
+We use an algorithm to match firms in the two data sets based on company names.
 We use the export and import status in the first year the firm reports this information and are able to match around 177,000 firms.
 We also construct a dummy for the multinational status of a company for the same set of firms.

-The World Bank's Exporter Dynamic Database reports entry rates into exporting by country for a large set of industrialized and developing countries computed from underlying census customs micro data covering all export transactions (see Fernandes et al., 2016 for more details).
+The World Bank's Exporter Dynamic Database reports entry rates into exporting by country for a large set of countries computed from underlying census customs micro data covering all export transactions (see Fernandes et al., 2016 for more details).
 We also use representative firm-level data from the Worldbank's 2016 version of the World Enterprise Survey to compute statistics on export and import probabilities and intensities for emerging economies.
 In addition, we employ information on the fraction of manufacturing firms performing R&D by country from the OECD's Science, Technology and Innovation Scoreboard, which is based on representative survey data.

 As mentioned in the introduction, we use detailed micro data from China, Colombia, Hungary and France, as examples of the different regions, to complete the analysis.
-In particular, as explained in the next section, we use information on sales, exports, and imports from the detailed administrative plant-level data.
+As explained in the next section, we use information on sales, exports, and imports from the detailed administrative plant-level data.

 We obtain data on the exposure of firms to foreign-currency borrowing from various sources which we exploit in the robustness section.
 We use the 2002-2006 version of the World Entreprise Survey.
-The advantage of this dataset is that it provides information for a wide range of countries included in our sample.
-For a subset of countries, we have more detailed data collected from Central Banks and the IADB research department.16
+This dataset has the advantage that it provides information for a wide range of countries included in our sample.
+For a subset of countries, we have more detailed data collected from Central Banks and the IADB research department.